Abadeh

 Abadeh (آباده) (Note: Also romanized as Ābādeh) is a city in the Central District of Abadeh County, Fars province, Iran, serving as capital of both the county and the district.

 Abadeh is the largest city in the Northern Fars Region (South-Central Iran), which is famed for its carved wood-work, made of the wood of pear and box trees.
 Sesame oil, castor oil, grain, and various fruits are also produced there.
 The area is famous for its Abadeh rugs.

 The city is closer in road distance to the four provincial capitals of Isfahan (193 km), Yasuj (197 km), Yazd (217 km), and Shahrekord (237 km) compared with the distance to its own provincial capital, Shiraz (260 km).

 History

 According to the texts of archaeologists, the settlement in the current area of Abadeh dates back to the first millennium BC.
 Nomadic Kurdish groups were the first to settle in the plain between Abadeh and Isfahan in the Achaemenid period.
 Remaining ancient monuments, such as the ancient castle of Izadkhas and Bahram Gur Palace in Surmaq, are proofs of the existence of culture and civilization in this geographical area.
 Abadeh city has a special position due to its location at the three-way communication between Isfahan, Yazd and Shiraz.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 52,042 in 14,184 households.
 The following census in 2011 counted 55,758 people in 16,546 households.
 The 2016 census measured the population of the city as 59,116 people in 18,965 households.

+Religion

+Before the Arab invasion of Iran, all residents of Abadeh and its surrounding areas were Zoroastrian.
+They eventually converted to Islam and Shia doctrine during the Safavid period.
+Today, all citizens of Abadeh are Muslim and Twelver Shia, except for one Zoroastrian family and a few Jewish individuals residing in the county.

+With the spread of the Babi movement and later the Baha'i faith in Iran, Abadeh has always been one of the centers of this religious tendency.
+In his book The History of the Iranian Constitutional Revolution, Kasravi, in the section on "Babi Wars," reports on their battles with government forces and refers to it as the "Abadeh War."
+Given that before the Babi movement there was also another movement called Shaykhism, it can be assumed that a number of Shaykhi citizens may still live in this city today.